amelieaut/brilliandocs/docs/1_general_IT/3_aws/3_6_aws_ec2.md

 ### Key Pair and Instance Access

-Each EC2 instance can be accessed using an SSH key, which is managed within the EC2 dashboard.
-Access to the instance's shell is provided through the AWS UI by clicking on the required instance.
+Each EC2 instance could be accessed using the `IMBIT-SSH` key, which is managed within the EC2 dashboard.
+However, it is better to access to the instance's shell through the AWS UI by clicking on the required instance.
 However, as deployments are handled as Platform as a Service (PaaS) through AWS Elastic Beanstalk, direct access to EC2 instances is generally not needed.

 ### Security Groups and Instance Configuration